lidofinance/lido-l2/contracts/arbitrum/README.md

 ![](https://i.imgur.com/KOPguoa.png)

-The `L1GatewayRouter` allows to register custom gateways for certain tokens via `setGateways()` method.
+The `L1GatewayRouter` allows registering custom gateways for certain tokens via `setGateways()` method, which might be called by the OffchainLabs team manually.

 The rest of the document provides a technical specification of the gateways Lido will use to transfer tokens between Arbitrum and Ethereum chains.